atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 However, the ugly truth is that you will lose all the crispy rendering you got at the start by updating the intrinsic dimensions of the canvas with DPR in mind.
-Even when initially rendering big and then scaling down, ugly resampling artifacts might appear.
-And initially rendering small and then scaling up will create a blurry mess:
+Even when initially rendering big and then scaling down, resampling can cause undesirable artifacts.
+And initially rendering small and then scaling up will create blurry results:

 <p class="canvas-container">
   <span id="canvas-resize-stretch-tiny-container" class="canvas-subcontainer" style="width: 80px; height: 40px;">